ash-project/ash_double_entry/documentation/tutorials/getting-started-with-ash-double-entry.md

 - Adds a `has_many` relationship called `balances`, referring to all related balances of an account
 - Adds an aggregate called `balance`, referring to the latest balance as a `decimal` for that account
 - Adds the following calculations:
-- A `balance_as_of_ulid` calculation that takes an argument called `ulid`, which corresponds to a transfer id and returns the balance.
 - A `balance_as_of` calculation that takes a `utc_datetime_usec` and returns the balance as of that datetime.
 - Adds an identity called `unique_identifier` that ensures `identifier` is unique.